 Our current short-term goal is to refine and eventually complete our current unicellular game stage.
 In this part of the game, the player controls a single cell in a fluid environment with the goal of surviving in their often dangerous ecosystem long enough to reproduce and therefore ensure the survival of their species.
 The main game mechanics focus on the chemical warfare between cells and the coevolution of both antagonistic and symbiotic relationships between and within these species.

-Right now we’ve just added compound clouds and a tutorial with 0.3.2, and we’re looking to include more gameplay features soon, as well as Mac compatibility.
-We have basic sound effects and a GUI, but these should soon be replaced.
+Right now we’ve added overhauled health and reproduction systems and a new GUI with 0.3.3, and we’re looking to include more gameplay features soon, as well as Mac compatibility.

 Once these milestones are passed, the aim will be to add the much-anticipated AI evolution mechanics, create more assets to go with a code-complete baseplate (such as more organelles, environments and toxins), balance gameplay (to actually make it fun), increase the game’s popularity and recognition throughout the internet, and polish all other aspects of the microbe stage.
 By then, we hope to have a sufficiently large and well-known team to continue onwards to the multicellular stage, which as of now doesn’t have much of a definitive concept.